 Looking for stocking stuffers or a nice addition to a gift basket?
-These scented fizzies only take a few minutes to mix up and are a unique gift to give.
+These natural bath bombs only take a few minutes to mix up and are a fun and unique gift idea.

 You can scent them with your favorite fragrances so they will add a nice aroma and make bathwater silky soft at the same time.
 These will make a dainty little surprise for any of the girls on your Christmas list this year.
 Think moms, sisters, nieces, friends, aunts, teachers, or any other female who might like a little pampering.